 Platanus xhispanica / Tomb of the Unknown Poet

 "Every person is a hidden poet", with these words the poet Breyten Breytenbach christened the large, stately plane tree on the Westersingel as a monument for free thoughts during the Poetry International Festival in 1986.
 The tree was renamed 'Tomb of the Unknown Poet'.
 On 8 October 2014, almost 30 years later, Poetry International places a plaque next to the tree that gives the tree the status of an official monument.

-The placement of the plaque is celebrated on 8 October at 17.00 o'clock in the presence of Breyten Breytenbach.
-Subsequently, there is a festive program in the Van Gennep bookstore on Oude Binnenweg.
+On October 8 at 17.00 p.m. - in the presence of Breyten Breytenbach - the plaque will be celebrated.
+This will be followed by a festive program in the Van Gennep bookshop on Oude Binnenweg.

-During his imprisonment in South Africa (1975-1982), Breytenbach wrote a story in which he spoke about 'the grave of a poet'.
-A kind of meeting place where poets could undertake a 'pilgrimage' to 'meditate' there.
+Breytenbach wrote a story during his imprisonment in South Africa (1975-1982) in which he spoke about 'the grave of a poet'.
+A kind of meeting place where poets could take a 'pilgrimage' to 'meditate'.
 Because, he thought, every person is a hidden poet.
-So somewhere in the world there must be a place where one can let his or her thoughts run free.
-After his release, the story of Breytenbach, in collaboration with the organization of Poetry International, was given a place on the Westersingel.
+So there must be a place in the world where one can let his or her thoughts run free.
+After his release, Breytenbach's story, in collaboration with the organization of Poetry International, was given a place on the Westersingel.

-Z-Files, Art and the City is a series of programs from SIR and BKOR (both part of the CBK Rotterdam) in which art, public space and the city are discussed through lectures, presentations and excursions.
-The aim of the program is to bring attention to the special collection of artworks in the public space of Rotterdam and to highlight current developments in the city.
+Z-Files, Art and the City is a series of programs by SIR and BKOR (both part of the CBK Rotterdam) in which art, public space and the city are discussed through lectures, presentations and excursions.
+The aim of the program is to bring the special collection of artworks to the attention of the public space of Rotterdam and to highlight current developments in the city.